-In Australia I had got into recruitment, working in the digital industry and often working long hours but I had started to get back into painting and doing commissions for friends.
-It was in 2014 and I thought why not go for it, so I called in at our local Balmain gallery, put three paintings into the Brave Art Exhibition and was bowled over when they sold!
+In Australia I had a recruitment business working in the digital industry, often working long hours but I had started to get back into painting and doing a few commissions for friends.
+2014 I thought why not go for it, so I called in at our local Balmain gallery, put three paintings into the Brave Art Exhibition and was bowled over when they sold!

-I then started to exhibit in a few galleries and worked towards a solo exhibition; it was both nerve racking and a thrill at the same time!
+I then started to exhibit in a few galleries and worked towards a solo exhibition; nerve racking and a thrill at the same time!
 I had also put some work in for a competition and was awarded a finalist and featured in the International Artist Magazine for abstract and expressionism – that was a real art buzz for me!

 Now back in Wales, I’ve decided to become a full-time artist.
 I love painting and actually dream about it, not sure if that’s normal or not!

 With my art I try to create something that is emotive.
 I’m fascinated in exploring textures and discovering new techniques and describe my style somewhere between impressionism, expressionism and abstract.
 I love experimenting and work with all mediums on lots of different substrates, big and small.
-And from my Australia days and also being born on the North Wales coast, I have a thing about water and really inspired by its many patterns; waves, streams, canals, lily ponds, anything to do with water and reflections, from below the water to reflections above.
-You’ll notice on the site there are a number of paintings that have been inspired by water.
+And from my Australia days and also being born on the North Wales coast, I have a thing about water and really inspired by its many patterns and reflections.
+You’ll notice on the site there are a number of paintings that have the water theme.